 The SEP received one of two Global Awareness Annemarie Roeper Awards from the National Association for Gifted Children.
 The program was recognized during the NAGC's annual convention in North Carolina in November 2017.

-A triad of programs is offered each summer under the umbrella of Summer Enrichment Program.
+Four programs are offered each summer under the umbrella of Summer Enrichment Program.

-All three programs nurture the whole gifted child.
+All four programs nurture the whole gifted child.
 This is, in part, accomplished through what former SEP Director, Dr. Stuart Omdal, refers to as a “culture of acceptance.”
 As one former participant shared, “At SEP I was accepted for exactly who I was.”
-The Summer Enrichment Program will continue this tradition of acceptance under the leadership of Dr. Jennifer Ritchotte and Dr. Amy Graefe, professors of Gifted Education at UNC, who have combined experience of 12 years at SEP.
+The Summer Enrichment Program will continue this tradition of acceptance under the leadership of Dr. Amy Graefe, Assistant Professor of Gifted Education at UNC.

-The Center for the Education & Study of Gifted, Talented, Creative Learners at the University of Northern Colorado offers additional summer programs for children and youth.
+The Center for Gifted and Talented Education at the University of Northern Colorado offers additional summer programs for children and youth.

 Summer Enrichment Program

-2019 marks the 42nd year of the Summer Enrichment Program (SEP) serving children and youth who are gifted, talented and/or creative in a supportive academic and social setting.
+2021 marks the 44th year of the Summer Enrichment Program (SEP) serving children and youth who are gifted, talented and/or creative in a supportive academic and social setting.
 Designed for students entering 5th grade through 10th grade, this residential program offers high interest, hands-on, brains-on courses developed by specialists in gifted education and/or in specialized content areas.
-On the day they arrive, students select courses for their two-week session.
-Courses meet daily during four 75-minute periods.
-After classes are done for the day, participants choose a variety of "options" varying from active sports and recreation to craft activities and time to visit with new and old friends.
+Participants engage in hands-on, brains-on classes during the day.
+Each afternoon after morning classes are finished, participants choose a variety of "options" varying from active sports and recreation to craft activities and time to visit with new and old friends.
 Students come to SEP from approximately 25 states, provinces and foreign countries.
 Dorm counselors who are college age and older supervise students during all hours that the students are not in class.

 Young Child Program